-In a time where media is produced and circulated at ever growing speeds, Dana Birnbaum deconstructs this global simulacra exchange and its deep seated ideologies through her appropriation of mass media mimesis, repeating the manipulation of mediatised images and broadcast back to itself.
-The wonder in Dana’s work is precisely this perspective of a cultural re-edit, revealing the enchanting hype of our technologised, mediatised world.
+In a time where media is produced and circulated at ever growing speeds, Dara Birnbaum deconstructs this global simulacra exchange and its deep seated ideologies through her appropriation of mass media mimesis, repeating the manipulation of mediatised images and broadcast back to itself.
+The wonder in Dara’s work is precisely this perspective of a cultural re-edit, revealing the enchanting hype of our technologised, mediatised world.

 By Ruth Miller